nsepvo/aws-url-shortener/README.md

 - DynamoDB atomic operations close race condition gaps - early on, the assumption was that Lambda would read an item, process it, and write back.
 Understanding that DynamoDB can perform conditional reads and writes as a single indivisible operation was a significant shift.
 It moves the integrity check into the database layer where it belongs
 - DynamoDB TTL is not instant - TTL marks items for deletion when their timestamp passes, but physical removal can lag by up to 48 hours.
 A manual expiry check in the redirect Lambda is necessary to prevent expired links from remaining active during that window
 - Environment variables must be exact across every function - with three separate Lambda functions sharing configuration like table names and region, a single typo in an environment variable causes silent failures that are harder to trace than code errors.
 Consistent naming conventions matter more than expected
-- Unix epoch time is used for a reason - DynamoDB TTL requires timestamps in epoch format.
-Understanding why — that epoch time is a single universal integer independent of timezone or locale — clarified why AWS and large-scale systems default to it over human-readable formats
 - Reading DynamoDB output correctly takes adjustment - early errors came from misreading the structure of DynamoDB responses rather than misconfiguring the table.
 Once the response format was understood, parsing became straightforward and predictable

 ## What I Would Do Next